albumeers/pagegen-tutorial/README.md

 In this tutorial we will add to the current file and add another page that contains a set of four stamps and a souvenir sheet.

 To begin switch back to the text editor
-1. Add a new page similiar to what you did previously directly after the &lt;/page&gt; tag on a new line.
+1. Add a new page similiar to what you did previously directly after the &lt;/page&gt; tag pair on a new line.
 Set the name to "Japan"
 2. Write the closing page tag &lt;/page&gt; on a new line and add a blank line between them.

+*HINT*
-*HINT* This is a good practice.
+_This is a good practice.
 Create your start and ending tags first then fill in the content.
-Also try and use TABs to intend your document at each level of the structure.
-It makes it easier to read.
+Also try and use TABs to indent your document at each level of the structure.
+It makes it easier to read._

 Now we are going to create a set of stamps.
 The &lt;set&gt; are the children (one of) a &lt;page&gt; element.
 Sets have a series of optional attributes and children elements that we will define in this step.

 3. Create a &lt;set&gt; tag and provide it an issue of "1959" and a description of "Wedding of Crown Prince Akihito and Princess Michiko".
-Close the tag on a new line leaving an empty line between (some editors will do this automatically when you hit "ENTER" after typing the &gt; character).
+Close the tag pair on a new line leaving an empty line between (some editors will do this automatically when you hit "ENTER" after typing the &gt; character).
 Here is what you should have.

 ```XML
   <set issue="1959" descripton="Wedding of Crown Prince Akihito and Princess Michiko">